sonia-br/mood-based-movie-generator/README.md

-# Mood based movie recommendation tool with random movie generator and movie trackerAdd commentMore actions
+# Mood based movie recommendation tool with random movie generator and movie tracker

 ## Description
 This web app will help users find movies based on the mood.
 User can track wacthed films, write reviws or add comments, add films to watch-later list and share them with friends.